karolmajta/figgler-python/README.md

      be **tcp**
   - `host` the *host* this container can be reached at
   - `port` the *port* this container can be reached at

+You can access them as regular object properties:

     >>> figgler.containers.db[0].uri
     tcp://172.17.0.3:5432